Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [x] Trim on Tools causes other Trims to not load tooltips.
 - [x] AE2 Spatial Anchor Loaded Chunk Visualization Bug
 - [x] Shoving a villager into the Auto Trader from the Easy Villagers mod causes a crash and closes the client.
+- [x] Hammers from Just Hammers uncraftable due to missing recipes (fixed by mod author in next release)